Got Veggies? How and When to Transplant Seedlings

 Preparing the Garden and the Plants

-When the weather looks like it’s taking a turn for the better, start getting your garden ready for transplanting into the soil!
+When the weather looks like it’s improving, start getting your garden ready for transplanting into the soil!

 • Loosen and amend soil.
 Your garden soil may have become compacted over winter, so loosen and aerate the soil before planting.
 Remove any rocks or roots of weeds.
 Work in plenty of organic matter to about a shovel’s depth to help the soil retain moisture, drain well, and allow easy penetration by seedling roots.
 Read more about preparing soil for planting.

-• Anything that raises the temperature of the soil will help plants adjust to the shock of the cold ground.
+• Anything that raises the soil temperature will help plants adjust to the shock of the cold ground.
 Spread black plastic or landscaping fabric across the site to boost soil temperature a couple of weeks before planting.
 See how to warm the soil for spring planting.

 • Avoid walking on the soil by creating paths or boards to stand on.
 Walking on the soil compacts it, making it more difficult for small roots, water, and air to penetrate.